quantgirluk/Reading/The_End_of_Alchemy.md

 “Since the crisis, many have been tempted to play the game of deciding who was to blame for such a disastrous outcome.
 But blaming individuals is counterproductive – it leads you to think that if just a few, or indeed many, of those people were punished then we would never experience a crisis again.”

-“There was a general misunderstanding of how the world economy worked”

-“is it too late to put the genie back in the bottle?
-No – it is never too late to ask the right questions”
+**“is it too late to put the genie back in the bottle?
+No – it is never too late to ask the right questions”**

 “one of the arguments of this book is that economics has encouraged ways of thinking that made crises more probable”

-“Economists have brought the problem upon themselves by pretending that they can forecast.
-No one can easily predict an unknowable future, and economists are no exception.”
+**“Economists have brought the problem upon themselves by pretending that they can forecast.
+No one can easily predict an unknowable future, and economists are no exception.”**

 “A theory adequate for today requires us to think for ourselves, standing on the shoulders of giants of the past, not kneeling in front of them.”